Probate & Estate Administration

 - Inheritance (Provision for Family and Dependants) Act 1975 claims

-The need for additional work will be agreed with clients in advance (as it becomes necessary) and charged at an hourly rate – currently £225 plus VAT per hour for Mr Dawson.
+The need for and likely cost of additional work will be agreed with clients in advance (as it becomes necessary) and charged at an hourly rate – currently £225 plus VAT per hour for Mr Dawson.
 In appropriate cases we may agree a cap or limit on these fees, however some extra disbursements may be payable depending on circumstances.
-Issues may arise where expert advice/ work from other professionals will be necessary and incur further costs i.e. employing an expert accountant to settle tax liabilities or a chartered surveyor to value land/premises other than private residences.
+Issues may arise where expert advice/ work from other professionals will be necessary and incur further costs i.e. employing an expert accountant to settle tax liabilities or a chartered surveyor value land/property or its sale.
 Occasionally a barrister’s opinion as to the interpretation of a will or the validity of a claim against the estate.
+All these fees can vary greatly.
+Counsel’s opinion could cost £1,500 to £2,000 (plus VAT at 20%).
+Expert valuations and accountancy fees normally range from £100 to £1,000 (plus VAT at 20%) and even more in complex cases.
 Again, we will agree a budget with you.
 We are always willing to discuss instructions with you – we are here to help at what is for all clients a difficult time.